cosmonet-package/COSMONET/README.md

 devtools::install_github("cosmonet-package/COSMONET", repos=BiocManager::repositories())
 ````

 Note.
+If R gives the below messages:

+````
+Error: (converted from warning) Setting LC_CTYPE failed, using "C" Execution halted
+Error in ...
+````

-Execute the following steps:
+when you install the R packages, it is necessary to execute the following steps:

 1. Open Terminal
 2. Write or paste in: ````defaults write org.R-project.R force.LANG en_US.UTF-8````
 3. Close Terminal (including any RStudio window)
 4. Start R

-if R gives the below message when you install the R packages:

-````
-Error: (converted from warning) Setting LC_CTYPE failed, using "C" Execution halted
-Error in ...
-````

 ### To get started